ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

 user will expect some output on the screen.
 Thus the program should include a minimalistic GUI.

-Currently all apps use the [Qt Toolkit](http://www.qt.io/) for their user interface.
+Currently all apps use the [Qt4-Toolkit](http://www.qt.io/) for their user interface.
 We'll thus also use Qt.
 A minimal python application opening a TXT styled window looks like this: